Last Updated on November 20, 2021

 To cope with our cramped lifestyle, we frequently explore destinations apart, communicate with each other about alone time, and do our best to live life outside the van as much as possible.

 Van Life is Not Always Glamorous (No Matter What You See on Social Media)

 The dreamy depictions of spotless vans, couples living in perfect harmony, and picturesque landscapes waiting outside every window aren’t a realistic vision of everyday van life.
 Far from it, actually.

 Yes, these magical moments happen on occasion, but so do all the uncomfortable, unflattering, and unbearable moments.
 Vans get messy, disorganized, and break down.
 Couples, sharing a small space, butt heads more often than they would at home.
 Weather, traffic, and parking rules can make life in a van feel stressful and uncertain.

-Van life is unconventional, which means the people you meet on the road and your everyday experiences may get quite a bit quirky from time to time.
+This way of life is unconventional, which means the people you meet living on the road and your everyday experiences may get quite a bit quirky from time to time.
 Do you value privacy while you sleep?
 Do you obsess over your personal hygiene?
 What does the word ‘home’ mean to you?

 Prepare to confront these questions head-on on a daily basis if you decide to convert to van life.
-Because life on four wheels can get a little unusual from time to time, and there’s absolutely nothing you can do about it.
+Because life on four wheels can get a little unusual, and there’s absolutely nothing you can do about it.

 You’ll Never Really Know Who Your Neighbors Are

 Once you park your van in an unfamiliar place, there’s no way of knowing who might stay the night next to you or drift around in your direct vicinity.
 There are bound to be others living the mobile lifestyle, just as you are, and you’ll bump into them frequently.